uclahs-cds/pipeline-call-mtSNV/README.md

 ### Test Data Set

 Both WGS and WES aligned bam files were used to test in single and tumor-normal paired modes.
-Below are directory paths for the test files.
+Input csv with directory paths and used configs included in test_example.csv .

-### Validation <Need to add\>
+Outputs of such directory in UCLA_CDS/Boutros Lab cluster are:

 ### Validation Tool